 ASMA ARSHAD MAHMOOD

-Asma is the Artistic Director for Canadian Community Arts Initiative.
-An internationally known visual artist/curator and York University alumni, Mahmood has previously served on the boards of SAVAC, Chair for Art City in St James Town, Toronto, Community Editorial Board of Toronto Star and Mississauga Arts Council.
-Asma has extensive experience in community development and a project related to arts and entertainment and currently is artistic Director of Promenade Gallery.
-She was also the first voluntary Festival director of MOSAIC festival from 2006 - 2011.Currently she is the force behind Demo-Graphics, the biennial Art event project for the GTA.
+Asma is an internationally known visual artist and the Senior Artistic Director for the CCAI.
+A York University alumni, Mahmood has previously served on the boards of SAVAC, Chair for Art City in St James Town, Toronto, Community Editorial Board of Toronto Star and Mississauga Arts Council.
+Asma has extensive experience in community development and arts and entertainment industry working as the Senior Artistic Director of Promenade Gallery and co-founder of Mosaic festival, RTC and other artistic initiatives.
+She was also the first Festival director of MOSAIC festival from 2006 - 2011.As the senior artistic director of CCAI, Mahmood oversees annual programing, projects and grants.
+She also represents the organization on various international forums.
 She is recipient of Queen Diamond Jubilee Medal for her services in the field of art and culture.

-Shaifali Ranjan is the elected new Chair of Canadian Community Arts Initiatitive.
-She works as a Senior Manager with financial industry; as an expert in leading sizable IT programs.
-Always engaged with technology and management, Shaifali continues to support art and culture by getting associated with organizations such as Mosaic.
-Formally trained in Kathak dance from India, Shaifali has performed on many reputed platforms.
-Having joined Mosaic team in 2013, Shaifali has carved a unique space with her passion for the development of art and culture.
+Shaifali Ranjan was appointed the Chair by the Board of Directors in 2015.
+Ranjan works in the financial industry as expert in leading sizable IT programs.
+Always engaged with technology and management, Shaifali involves herself with art and culture by providing hands on support to organizations such as Mosaic.
+Formally trained in Kathak dance from India she has performed on many occasions and events.
+Having joined Mosaic team in 2013, Shaifali has carved a unique space for her passion by expanding her volunteer work in the field of art and culture through various projects of CCAI including MISAFF, Mosaic Fest and RTC.

-She has been associated with theatre and artistic and educational activities for a number of years.
-She served as general manager for SAWITRI, a non-for profit Mississauga based theatre group.
-Her vision and hard work has been recognized by her peers and colleagues on professional levels and she is keen to improve the life and adjustment of immigrant women in the community through various projects in Canada and internationally.
+Nain Amyn has been associated with theatre and artistic and educational activities for a number of years.
+She served as the past general manager for SAWITRI, a non-for profit Mississauga based theatre group.
+Her vision and hard work has been recognized by her peers and colleagues on professional levels and she is keen to improve the life and adjustment of immigrant women and youth in the community through various projects in Canada and internationally.
+Nain recently curated an international show at Cosmos II Gallery in Dhaka.

 Sahib Rana, an entrepreneur and the co-founder and senior Vice President of Pro-Lending Mortgages, is a well-rounded and developed person who has taken extensive initiatives among the community.
 His keen interest in cultural diversity and Canadian community development has been shown through his personal initiatives within various charities such as Ex Director of St. John's Ambulance, Vice President for Canadian Eyesight and recipient of Community Service Award by TREB etc. Aside from his community initiatives, Sahib spends time golfing and enjoying with loved ones.
-He's always figuring out new ways to bring empower cultural diversity in Canada - one of the utmost important things for him.
-The passion he has for the community and patriotism for Canada is one we should allstand by!
+He's always figuring out new ways to empower cultural diversity in Canada.
 His 25 year journey from India to Canada, has been enjoyable and rewarding however he continues to strive for the best and make this country an even better place.
 Today he continues his path towards creating a positive image in the community and actively helping out charities.